turnertg/solr-rpm/README.md

 ## Introduction

-RPM packaging instructions and scripts to package Solr server.
+RPM packaging instructions and scripts to package Solr server for enterprise use.

 ## Usage